Domino-Blockchain/domichain/docs/src/proposals/comprehensive-compute-fees.md

 ### Deterministic fees

-Solana's fees are currently deterministic based on a given blockhash.
+Domichain's fees are currently deterministic based on a given blockhash.
 This determinism is a nice feature that simplifies client interactions.
 An example is when draining an account that is also the payer, the transaction issuer can pre-compute the fee and then set the entire remaining balance to be transferred